pathology-dynamics/composite_view/README.md

 * **Reset Graph**: A button element that resets the graph to its original state.
 If no data has been uploaded, then the graph will revert to the initial load state.
 If data has been uploaded, the graph will revert to the state where the uploaded data was first initialized.

 * **Upload Data**: A button element that allows for new data to be uploaded.
-    * VERY IMPORTANT: The upload must follow the data format as described above and be a .csv file.
+    * VERY IMPORTANT: The upload must follow the data format as described above and be a CSV file.

 * **Download Image**: A button elements that downloads an image of the graph.